 The inspection will usually take 3-4 hours but this is dependant on the size of the property.

 The report does not test individual electrical appliances such as fridges, washing machines or kettles.
-The report tests the installation in accordance to the ‘18th Edition of the Wiring Regulations’ or as otherwise known British Standard 7671.
+The report tests the installation in accordance with the ’18th Edition of the Wiring Regulations’ or as otherwise known British Standard 7671.

 The EICR must be carried out every 5 years.